Italo520/Pactum/replit.md

 - Bootstrap 5 for responsive UI components
 - Django Crispy Forms for form rendering and validation
-- Chart.js for dashboard analytics and data visualization
+- shadcn ui for dashboard analytics and data visualization
 - Custom CSS with CSS variables for theming and consistency
 - Progressive enhancement with vanilla JavaScript